jmagaram/cplustemplate/README.md

 [Doctest](https://github.com/onqtam/doctest/blob/master/doc/markdown/readme.md#reference) is super simple to work with.
 Just include a single .h file.
 You might want to periodically check to see if the .h file in the project has been updated to get new doctest features and bug fixes.

 Install the [C++ TestMate VS Code Extension](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter) to easily find and run tests.
+Also, if it is not already installed, install the Test Explorer UI extension.

 **Important**: If the TestMate extension does not find your tests make sure the search path is correct.
 In VS Code Settings search for "testmate path" and set it to the name of your test executable.